 If we had only one day in Paris, this would be it.
 We love the skip-the-line access – no waiting in line, at the best of what the city has to offer.
 A table has been reserved for you at the Eiffel Tower, for lunch overlooking the sights of Paris.
 Then, hop on a boat at the banks of the Seine River to see the best of Paris landmarks, riverside.
 There's more!
 Visit the Louvre for a guided tour of the world's most famous museum.
 Whew!

-Of all the advice we dispense about Paris travel, this is often the most appreciated.
+Of all the advice we offer about Paris travel, this is often the most appreciated.
 Pre-arrange for private transportation from the airport into central Paris.
 That way, when you land, tired from jet travel, you'll avoid "arrival stress".
-An affordable option is a shuttle van service right to your hotel.
-Or, you can do what we do and an arrange for a private airport pickup in a luxury sedan.
-It's the only way to do it!
+Your driver meets you on arrival, helps with your luggage, and takes you directly to your Paris hotel in a private, air-conditioned sedan.
+Start your vacation with a touch of luxury… and relaxation.

-Each month we feature one of our favorite Paris hotels.
-Hotel Le Burgundy is located in the center of things in Paris — in the 1st Arrondissement — and if it isn't on everyone's list of the best places to stay in Paris, it should be!
+Hotel Le Burgundy is located in the center of things — in the 1st Arrondissement — and if it isn't on everyone's list of the best places to stay in Paris, it should be!
 On a very quiet one-way street, with service that's extraordinary, we love all the silky fabrics and thick carpets.
 What's amazing is that, even though in the center of the city, the rooms are huge by Parisian standards.
 Did we mention the swimming pool?

 Who doesn't love the Left Bank of Paris?
 It makes you think of Hemingway and the Jazz Age and seems to emanate the very essence of Paris.
 We think it's the best district in the city to call home.
 The Saint-Germain neighborhood is charming, and so are the best of the hotels in the quartier.
 Let's take a look at our top Left Bank hotel picks, updated for 2023, with new ratings and current prices.